 Regulations require Accountancy Service Providers to register with HMRC

-if they're not already supervised by a professional body, unless they
+if they're not already supervised by a professional body.

 This guide will help you decide if you need to register as an Accountancy

-Service Provider and includes links to more information about the registration
+Service Provider and includes links to information on how to register.

 On this page: